ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/verification.rst

 ..
 NOTE::

-    Other operating systems may report startup errors in other locations, for example ``/var/log/messages``.
+    Other operating systems may report startup errors in other locations (for example, ``/var/log/messages``).

 Repeat these checks on the other node.
 The results should be the same.